 Create a Bumblebee-Friendly Garden

 One of the most effective ways to help bumblebees is to create a bumblebee-friendly garden.
 This involves planting a variety of flowers that provide nectar and pollen throughout the growing season.
-Choose native plants whenever possible, as they are often better adapted to local conditions and provide more nutritious food for bumblebees.
+So naturally, choose native plants whenever possible, as they are often better adapted to local conditions and provide more nutritious food for bumblebees.
 Include plants with different flower shapes and sizes to accommodate the diverse tongue lengths of different bumblebee species.

 Plant flowers in clumps or drifts to make it easier for bumblebees to find them.
 Avoid using pesticides, herbicides, and other chemicals that can harm bumblebees and other pollinators.
 Provide a source of water, such as a shallow dish or birdbath, for bumblebees to drink from.
 Leave some areas of bare soil for bumblebees to nest in, and consider providing nesting boxes or artificial nests.